microsoft/kafka-connect-cosmosdb/README.md

 | :----------- | :---------- |
 | JSON (Pain) | JSON record structure without any attached schema. |
 | JSON with Schema | JSON record structure with explicit schema information to ensure the data matches the expected format. |
-| AVRO | An open source serialization system that provides a compact binary format and a JSON-like API.
-Integrates with the [Confluent Schema Registry](https://www.confluent.io/confluent-schema-registry) to manage schema definitions.
+| AVRO | A row-oriented remote procedure call and data serialization framework developed within Apache's Hadoop project.
+It uses JSON for defining data types and protocols, and serializes data in a compact binary format.

 Since key and value settings, including the format and serialization, can be independently configured in Kafka, it is possible to work with different data formats for records' keys and values respectively.